-The association Planinarsko društvo Skakavac Sarajevo is organising Skakavac Trail race, a partially self-sufficiency mountain trail running race in mountain environment.
+The association Planinarsko društvo Skakavac Sarajevo is organizing Skakavac Trail race, a partially self-sufficient mountain trail running race in mountain environment.

 2. GENERAL INFORMATION

 The Skakavac trail race is a running race that takes place along paths in Bosnia and Herzegovina with 5 different courses:

 Yellow race 20km: The race starts on Sunday, September 5th at 10:00 AM from Uževica, Sarajevo.
 Maximum time: 5 hours.

 3. PARTICIPATION REQUIREMENTS